Police: Amazon fisherman confesses to killing missing pair

 The news conference at Brazil’s federal police headquarters in Manaus also included military leaders, who joined the effort to find Phillips and Pereira a few days after their disappearance was reported.

-President Jair Bolsonaro, a frequent critic of journalists and Indigenous experts, has drawn criticsm that the government didn’t get involved fast enough.
-Earlier on Wednesday, he criticized Phillips in an interview, saying without evidence that locals in the area where he went missing didn’t like him and that he should have been more careful in the region.
+President Jair Bolsonaro, a frequent critic of journalists and Indigenous experts, has drawn criticism that the government didn’t get involved fast enough.
+Earlier on Wednesday, he condemned Phillips in an interview, saying without evidence that locals in the area where he went missing didn’t like him and that he should have been more careful in the region.

 The efforts to find the two were started by Indigenous peoples in the region.
 UNIVAJA, an association of Indigenous peoples of the Javari Valley, mourned the loss of “two partners” in a statement Wednesday, adding they only had help and protection from local police.